Salt Security

 1. Log in to [Radiant Security](https://app.radiantsecurity.ai/).

-3. Search for and select the **Salt Security** option and then click **Data Feeds**.
+3. Search for and select **Salt Security**, then click **Data Feeds**.

-4. Under **Select your data feeds**, select **Salt Security (Webhook)** and then click **Credentials**.
+4. Under **Select your data feeds**, select **Salt Security (Webhook)**, then click **Credentials**.

-5. Under **Credential Name**, give the credential an identifiable name (e.g. `Salt - Credentials`).
-If you already have a credential in place, select it from the drop-down menu.
+5. Under **Credential Name**, enter an identifiable name for the credential (e.g., `Salt-Credentials`).
+To reuse an existing credential, select it from the drop-down menu.

 7. Click **Add Connector**.